-Gardening and farming is something both of us have done and enjoyed for many years.
+Gardening and farming is something both of us have done and enjoyed for decades in the heart of Vermont.
 Each growing season we learn a little more and are still having fun!

-We want to grow quality produce, and to be able to sell it at a reasonable price for both you and for us, so we can keep growing it.
-Good food should be for everybody, and we like sharing what we have.
+We want to grow quality produce, and to be able to sell it at a reasonable price for both you and for us, so we can continue growing.
+Good food should be for everybody and we like sharing what we have.

-Gardening until now has mostly been a sideline, with the reality being we have had to hold regular jobs to keep the bills paid.
-We have been taking it up a notch the last couple of years, and we are now gardening for market.
+Gardening and farming until five years ago had mostly been a sideline, with the reality being we have had to hold regular jobs to keep the bills paid.
+We have been taking it up a notch the last few years, and we have been gardening for market for several years now.
 So far, this is working out pretty well, as we get to know our markets, and develop new (to us) techniques to grow more, grow earlier, and maintain the best quality with our limited land base.
 Yes, even with 80+ years of combined experience, there is always something new to learn, and unexpected happenings on a regular basis.
-Still, we haven’t quit the day jobs, but they do allow us some flexibility to farm.